josiahH-cf/prompt-automation/docs/ESPANSO_PACKAGE.md

-# Espanso Package

-This repository hosts an Espanso external package.
-The canonical package consumed by Espanso lives under `packages/<name>/<version>/`.
-The editable sources live under `espanso-package/` and are mirrored into the external layout by the runbook.

-Edit snippets in `espanso-package/match/*.yml`, bump the version in `packages/<name>/<version>/_manifest.yml` (or set BUMP_VERSION=true in the runbook), commit, push, then update on Windows with:

-    espanso package update your-pa
-    espanso restart
 # Espanso Package (Snippets)

 This repository ships an Espanso package so all text expansion rules are versioned, shared, and easy to update.